Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Subpopulation-Level Alignment

 \subsection{A Global Perspective On Subpopulation-Level Alignment}

 Total variation distance and 1-Wasserstein distance compare \textit{in-silico} generated survey responses with human survey responses separately in each subpopulation.
 The results from all subgroups then have to be aggregated by using a (weighted) average or a regression model, as shown in Table~\ref{tab:tv_ols}. \textit{Distance correlation} is a measure of dependence between random vectors that enables an alternative, global perspective on subpopulation-level alignment~\citep{szekely_measuring_2007} and has previously been used to compare human to model judgment distributions~\citep{chen_seeing_2024}.
 High distance correlation indicates that the dependency structure between subpopulations and survey response distributions in the generated data resembles that in human survey data.
-We calculate the distance correlation for each simulation specification and show the results in the rightmost column of Table~\ref{tab:aggregate_ols} alongside aggregated results for previously discussed individual-level and subpopulation-level assessments.\footnote{Regression coefficients by dataset for distance correlation are shown in Appendix Table~\ref{tab:dcor_ols}.} Again, we find that the Restricted Choice and the Verbalized Distribution Method yield the best global alignment.
+We calculate the distance correlation for each simulation specification and show the results in the rightmost column of Table~\ref{tab:aggregate_ols} alongside aggregated results for previously discussed individual-level and subpopulation-level assessments.
+Again, we find that the Restricted Generation Methods yield good global alignment.